 The building envelope wraps the three floors directing focus to library functions within.
 It breaks on the southern facing façade, opens up to the courtyard, and seamlessly connects interior to exterior.

-Some of the sustainable, durable, and timeless materials that will be utilized include warm woods and soft neutrals.
+Some of the sustainable, durable, and timeless materials that are utilized include warm woods and soft neutrals.
 Acoustic ceilings, glass walls, and subtly curved railings project openness and comfort while natural light suffuses and brightens all spaces.

-The Central Library design will employ a collections hub approach.
+The Central Library design employs a collections hub approach.
 This concept increases book and material storage while opening up space for patrons to enjoy activities.
-Often called an ASRS (Automated Storage and Retrieval System), the Collections Hub at Omaha Public Library’s Central Library will be a modern, innovative system that serves every OPL branch.
+Often called an ASRS (Automated Storage and Retrieval System), the Collections Hub at Omaha Public Library’s Central Library is a modern, innovative system that serves every OPL branch.
 It allows for thoughtful curation and sharing of materials at all library branches, while creating more spaces for people to connect, engage, and explore.

 Explore the floor plans →